nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `add n/a lucky Tester p/87903288 e/suchANiceApp@meta.sg a/COM1 B1 r/10 paid/0 owed/0 t/Tuesday-1500-1600
    s/Physics`.

-   1. Expected: An error message shown: `This student already exists in the address book`.
-You can then refer to [Finding a student]() to search for student details.
+   1. Expected: An error message shown: `A student with the same name and the same phone number already exists in the address book`.

 1. Adding a new student with a clashing schedule